syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ### Change start row and column index when exporting

-By default, the datagrid will be exported from (0,0) index in Excel sheet.
+By default, the DataGrid is exported from (0,0) index in Excel sheet.
 You can export the data from specific row and column index in Excel worksheet by setting the `startColumnIndex` and `startRowIndex` properties.

 {% tabs %}
 {% highlight Dart %}